roxberry/roxberry-jekyll/app/_posts/2020-12-17-site-roadmap-first-draft.md

 1. Content features

 ## Workflow improvement
 Using Github actions and Azure deployment center, I can quickly deploy site changes and content on a push to my Github repo.
-Details on the Github action and Azure configuration to follow.
+I wrote and published this post on my Ipad Pro, using the [WorkingCopy](https://workingcopyapp.com) app.
+WorkingCopy lets me post to my Github repo, and the repo Actions take care of compiling the Jekyll code.
+Azure then picks up the branch changes and deploys to wwwroot on my Azure App Service.

 TODO: One note, I hit a snag with Azure running out of space after I made a bunch of pushes to my repo.
 It looks like the **.repository** directory increases each time, maybe the **.git** directory?
 I will need to figure that out.